 Laurin Macios, Features Editor

 Laurin Macios was Mass Poetry's program director from June 2013 until December 2015, when she moved to NYC.
-She now manages the weekly features and Poem of the Moment series for masspoetry.org.
+She now manages the articles for masspoetry.org.
 She holds an MFA in Creative Writing Poetry from the University of New Hampshire, where she taught on fellowship for three years, and her work has appeared in Green Mountains Review online, The Pinch, Third Wednesday, Boxcar Poetry Review, [PANK], and elsewhere.
 She is the program director of the Poetry Society of America and can be found online at laurinbeckermacios.com.

 January O’Neil, Massachusetts Poetry Festival Executive Director